 Choose a Disc

 All cookies presses come with several design disks.
-These at the ones that came with mine.
+These are the ones that came with mine.
 Consult your booklet for the outcome of each disc.

 07 of 09